JCCDex/jcc_jingtum_lib/README.md

 Basic js lib to be used for interacting with jingtum blockchain or consortium blockchain network.
 Now support browser client.

-- Keep only one websocket connecttion to jingtum and handle exception
+- Keep only one websocket connection to jingtum and handle exception
 - Do transaction to jingtumd, and process response
 - Subscribe events, include server, ledger, account and so on
 - Get other information from jingtum